sdiehl/wiwinwlh/tutorial.md

-``Num`` and ``Ord`` have simple translation but for monads with existential type variables in their signatures, the only way to represent the equivalent dictionary is using RankNTypes.
+``Num`` and ``Ord`` have simple translation but for monads with existential type variables in their signatures, the only way to represent the equivalent dictionary is using ``RankNTypes``.
 In addition a typeclass may also include superclasses which would be included in the typeclass dictionary and parameterized over the same arguments.